Milford Vascular Institute uses venograms to diagnose vascular disease of the veins, like non-thrombotic iliac vein lesions (NIVL).

 What to expect after a venogram?

 You may experience some soreness after the procedure.
-If the provider had to place a stent, you may experience some tingling.
-Women should expect to experience extreme cramping, similar to your worst period cramps.
-The cramping is a sensation caused by the return of blood flow to your tissues.
-The sensation should not last more than a few days, but could linger for up to a week.
+If the provider had to place a stent, you may experience low back or pelvic discomfort for several days.
 If you experience any bleeding at the insertion site, tingling or swelling call the office immediately.

 Things to watch for after a venogram: